Define automatic drawing settings

 Tekla Structures includes several predefined drawing layouts, which are drawing-type specific.
 The user can also create new drawing layouts.

-, user-defined properties, protection settings, and some detail and section viewdrawing view that shows a selected area as a cross section
+, user-defined properties, and some detail and section viewdrawing view that shows a selected area as a cross section

 A section view can be created of the parts in a drawing view.
 A section view can be created manually or automatically.

 View-specific properties are defined separately for each view that you select to create.
 For example, you might want to show marks in one view, dimensions in another, and surface treatmentbuilding object that represents finishing of a part